 On May 29, 2015 the Company initiated arbitration proceedings against Samuel L. Caster and Wonder Enterprises, LLC ("Respondents") alleging breach of contract by Mr. Caster and his company, Wonder Enterprises, in a series of consulting agreements entered into by the parties.
 Mannatech seeks to recover actual damages, costs of court and prejudgment interest together with disgorgement of all benefits received by Caster.
 The Company estimates its damages to be between \$500,000 and \$3,500,000.
-On June 12, 2015 Respondents contacted the Company's counsel to request mediation.
-The parties have agreed to mediate; mediation has been set for August 17, 2015.
+On June 12, 2015 Respondents contacted the Company's counsel to request mediation and mediation was held on August 17, 2015.
+A settlement was not reached.
+A preliminary hearing for arbitration was held on September 18, 2015, and a final hearing will commence on April 25, 2016.
+A Scheduling Order has been entered and depositions and discovery must be completed by March 25, 2016.
+This matter remains open.